Deep Inelastic Processes and the Equations of Motion: Gauge Invariant Correlator

 Here

 is the gauge link operator, "P" denotes the path-ordered product along a given integration contour ${\cal I}$, $\lambda_a$ and $A^a_{\mu}$ being respectively the Gell-Mann matrices and the gluon fields.
 The link operator depends on the choice of ${\cal I}$, which has to be fixed so as to make a physical sense.
-According to previous treatments\cite{mt,co3,bmp,bom}, we define two different contours, ${\cal I}_{\pm}$, as sets of three pieces of straight lines, from the origin to $x_{1\infty}\equiv (\pm\infty, 0, {\bf 0}_{\perp})$, from $x_{1\infty}$ to $x_{2\infty}\equiv (\pm\infty, x^+, {\bf x}_{\perp})$ and from $x_{2\infty}$ to $x\equiv (x^-, x^+,{\bf x}_{\perp})$, having adopted a frame, whose $z$-axis is taken along the hadron momentum, with $x^{\pm} = 1/\sqrt{2}(t\pm z)$.
-We remark that the choice of the path is important for the so-called T-odd\footnote{More precisely, one should speak of "naive T", consisting of reversing all momenta and angular momenta involved in the process, without interchanging initial and final states\cite{der,bil,si3}.} functions\cite{bm}: the path ${\cal I}_+$ is suitable for DIS distribution functions, while ${\cal I}_-$ has to be employed in DY\cite{bmp,bom}.
+According to previous treatments (Mulders and Tangerman, 1996; Collins, 2002; Boer {\it et al.}, 2003b; Bomhof {\it et al.}, 2004), we define two different contours, ${\cal I}_{\pm}$, as sets of three pieces of straight lines, from the origin to $x_{1\infty}\equiv (\pm\infty, 0, {\bf 0}_{\perp})$, from $x_{1\infty}$ to $x_{2\infty}\equiv (\pm\infty, x^+, {\bf x}_{\perp})$ and from $x_{2\infty}$ to $x\equiv (x^-, x^+,{\bf x}_{\perp})$, having adopted a frame, whose $z$-axis is taken along the hadron momentum, with $x^{\pm} = 1/\sqrt{2}(t\pm z)$.
+We remark that the choice of the path is important for the so-called T-odd\footnote{More precisely, one should speak of "naive T", consisting of reversing all momenta and angular momenta involved in the process, without interchanging initial and final states(DeRujula, 1971; Bilal {\it et al.}, 1991; Sivers, 2006).} functions (Boer and Mulders, 1998): the path ${\cal I}_+$ is suitable for DIS distribution functions, while ${\cal I}_-$ has to be employed in DY (Boer {\it et al.}, 2003b; Bomhof {\it et al.}, 2004).
 For an antiquark the signs of the correlator (\ref{corr1}) and of the four-momentum $p$ have to be changed.

 In the following of the section we investigate some properties of the correlator.